dougeby/IntuneDocs/intune/app-sdk-ios.md

 # Microsoft Intune App SDK for iOS developer guide

-> [!NOTE]
-> Consider reading the [Get Started with Intune App SDK Guide](app-sdk-get-started.md) article, which explains how to prepare for integration on each supported platform.

 The Microsoft Intune App SDK for iOS lets you incorporate Intune app protection policies (also known as **APP** or **MAM policies**) into your native iOS app.
 A MAM-enabled application is one that is integrated with the Intune App SDK.
 IT administrators can deploy app protection policies to your mobile app when Intune actively manages the app.

 ## Prerequisites